 The expenditure capitalized comprises all directly attributable costs, including costs of materials, services, direct labour and an appropriate proportion of overheads.
 Other development expenditures that do not meet these criteria are recognised as an expense as incurred.
 Development costs previously recognised as an expense are not recognised as an asset in a subsequent period.
-Capitalised development costs are recorded as intangible assets and amortised from the point at which the asset is ready for use on a straight-line basis over its useful life, which is estimated at 10 years.
+Capitalised development costs are recorded as intangible assets and amortised from the point at which the asset is ready for use on a straight-line basis over its useful life, which is estimated at; 10 years for product registrations, 5 years for digital technology projects, and 20 years for manufacturing facility projects.